The War of the Worlds: Next Century: Plot

-On the day after the Martians departure the Earth’s mass media change their perception of the whole situation and the visit from Mars is viewed as an aggressive invasion and Iron Idem is shown as the main collaborator.
-He agrees to collaborate with his mock trial in exchange for seeing his wife but she is delivered dead in the same bag her captors used to kidnap her.
-Finally he is sentenced to death and executed by firing squad where he only show as dead on the television screen in what appears to be an afterlife moment.
-He leaves the television studio and steps into an outside world obfuscated by light and mist.
+One day after the Martians' departure, Earth's media outlets collectively change their depiction of events.
+The visit from the aliens is viewed as an aggressive invasion, and Iron Idem is depicted as the main collaborator.
+While on trial, Idem agrees to play his sensational television character up until his inevitable execution, in exchange for a chance to see his wife one last time.
+Idem's former employer agrees to this, and Idem's wife is delivered dead in the same bag her captors used to kidnap her.
+Finally, he is sentenced to death by firing squad.
+Idem is tied to a pole, and a television screen in the foreground indicates that the event is going to filmed for the public.
+However, when the firing squad aim and shoot their guns, it is only the version of Idem on the television screen who collapses dead; the Idem in front of the cameras, unscathed and conscious, appears amazed at his survival.
+He frees himself from the pole and leaves the television studio, stepping into an outside world obfuscated by light and mist.